 Retail dealers in alcoholic beverages licensed under the applicable sections of this article shall not buy or accept deliveries of alcoholic beverages from wholesalers or other persons offering alcoholic beverages for sale except from wholesalers duly licensed under this article.
 Any such retail dealer shall only accept deliveries of alcoholic beverages directly to the premises for which his license or permit is issued and by no means other than a conveyance owned and operated by a wholesaler licensed as required by this article.
 However, on written request to the mayor and council and upon the granting of permission by the mayor and council in writing, deliveries may in special instances be made otherwise upon terms and conditions as prescribed by the mayor and council as to each such delivery.

-(Ord. of 9-7-1999, § 1(4-179))

 Sec.
 6-180.
 Invoices.